Double auction: VCG mechanism

 In the general double auction setting, the mechanism orders the buyers and sellers in the Natural ordering and finds the breakeven index k.
 Then the first k sellers give the item to the first k buyers.
 Each buyer pays the lowest equilibrium price max(sk,bk+1), and each seller receives the highest equilibrium price min(bk,sk+1), as in the following table:

-Similar to the bilateral trade scenario, the mechanism is IR, TF and EE (optimizes the social welfare), but it is not BB - the auctioneer subsidizes the trade.
+Similar to the bilateral trade scenario, the mechanism is IR, IC and EE (optimizes the social welfare), but it is not BB - the auctioneer subsidizes the trade.

 The uniqueness-of-prices theorem implies that this subsidy problem is inevitable - any truthful mechanism that optimizes the social welfare will have the same prices (up to a function independent of the ask/bid prices of each trader).
 If we want to keep the mechanism truthful while not having to subsidize the trade, we must compromise on efficiency and implement a less-than-optimal social welfare function.